Roboneet/Snake/README.md

 		moves_in_bounds = pipe(Basic, st, i)(dir)

 		# edge cases
+		# none of the moves are good enough, return the previous result
 		length(moves_in_bounds) == 0 && return dir
+		# only one move is good, no more filtering required
 		length(moves_in_bounds) == 1 && return moves_in_bounds

 		first_move = pipe(MyAlgo, st, i)(moves_in_bounds)